Lighting and Glare

 The video series Better Lighting for Better Sight contains information about critical factors that can enhance vision, including different types of lighting, positioning of lights, contrast sensitivity, and control of glare.

 Bryan Gerritsen, M.A., CLVT, a certified low vision therapist, lighting specialist, and recognized leader in the area of low vision, is featured in the videos.
 The videos provide suggestions that may be helpful to professionals and family members in helping the person with vision loss choose the right light for the task.
-This series is available for purchase through AFB Press.

 - There is Hope; There is Help: Part 1 in a Series on Low Vision and Low Vision Services by Bryan Gerritsen, CLVT